stormpath/stormpath-nginx-module/README.md

     auth_stormpath https://api.stormpath.com/v1/applications/YOUR-APP-HREF;
     auth_stormpath_apikey /path/to/your/apiKey.properties;

+## Group membership check

+In addition to authentication against an application, you can also require the authenticated account to be a member of a particular group.
+To configure this, use the `auth_stormpath_require_group` directive:

+    auth_stormpath_require_group https://api.stormpath.com/v1/groups/YOUR-GROUP-HREF;

 ## Known issues

 This is far, far away from complete module, it's more like a prototype to test the waters.
 Biggest known problems with the module as is:

-* doesn't cache loginAttempt responses, so Stormpath API call will be made for *every* request made for the location
+* doesn't cache Stormpath API responses, so an API call will be made for *every* request made for the location
 * reinvents HTTP request creation and parsing, and Java .properties file parsing, probably containing nasty bugs in related portions of code